-Excelsior, based in Coventry, was a British bicycle, motorcycle and car maker.
-It was British first motorcycle manufacturer, starting production of their own ‘motor-bicycle’ in 1896.
-Initially they had premises at Lower Ford Street, Coventry, and 287-295 Stoney Stanton Road, Hillfields, Coventry, Warwickshire before moving to Kings Road, Tyseley, Birmingham in 1921.
+Excelsior, based in Coventry, was a British bicycle, motorcycle, and car maker.
+It was the British first motorcycle manufacturer, starting production of their own ‘motor-bicycle’ in 1896.
+Initially, they had premises at Lower Ford Street, Coventry, and 287-295 Stoney Stanton Road, Hillfields, Coventry, Warwickshire before moving to Kings Road, Tyseley, Birmingham in 1921.

 Originally a bicycle company making penny-farthings in 1874 under their original name: Bayliss, Thomas and Co, they later sold bicycles under the names of Excelsior and Eureka and changed the company name to Excelsior Motor Co. in 1910.

-The Welbike, which derived its name from the British city of Welwyn where it was designed, first appeared in 1942, and was developed under the direction of Lieutenant-Colonel J.R.V.
+The Welbike, which derived its name from the British city of Welwyn where it was designed, first appeared in 1942 and was developed under the direction of Lieutenant-Colonel J.R.V.
 Dolphin.
 Manufacturing was undertaken by the Excelsior Motor Company of Birmingham who, before the war, had been producing small motorcycles.
 The engine was a 98cc single-cylinder two-stroke unit produced by Villers, mounted horizontally in the frame.
 The rear wheel was driven via a roller chain in a conventional manner but there was no gearbox, the rider having to make do with a single fixed ratio.

 In order to fit the machine into the parachute container, the saddle was pushed down until it rested in the top of the seat tube.
 The handlebars were similarly folded back over the engine.
 It took little more than 10 seconds to make the machine ready to use after it had been removed from the container.
-It must be said that, without suspension of gears, and with just a rear brake, this machine was not suitable for travelling long distances but, nevertheless, it was capable of achieving 30mph on the flat.
+It must be said that, without suspension of gears, and with just a rear brake, this machine was not suitable for traveling long distances but, nevertheless, it was capable of achieving 30mph on the flat.